zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 To use THIS in a javascript application, understanding the concept of THIS is a prerequisite.
 Incomplete or improper understanding of this may lead to many unresolved and misunderstood bugs in the code.
-Some common errors which may appear in your code due to incomplete understanding of THISkeyword will be discussed in this topic
+Some common errors which may appear in your code due to incomplete understanding of THIS keyword will be discussed in this topic

 ### Creating Unwanted Global Variables :